jonasmcferreira/whiteiron/jhed-wasteland/npcs-and-factions.md

 **Captain Thaddeus Winterbourne:**

 Captain Thaddeus Winterbourne is a quirky yet rugged leader of the Flaming Fools.
 Known for his warmth and fiery spirit, he ensures the survival and operations of the Fools in the unforgiving environment of Jhed.
-During the last encounter hunting the great **Kragg**, a legendary **[Placeholder Creature]**, Captain Winterbourne got lost in the wasteland and has since become crazed with the sole purpose of continuing the hunt.
+During the last encounter hunting the great **Kruugg**, a legendary **[Placeholder Creature]**, Captain Winterbourne got lost in the wasteland and has since become crazed with the sole purpose of continuing the hunt.

 **The Gliding Cloud:**